-The Council has a Council Plan for 2022/25, which sets out the Council's ambitions for the next three years.
+The Council has a Council Plan for 2022/25, which sets out the Council's ambitions until 2025.
 It sets out outcomes and explains how progress towards their achievement will be measured.
 The Plan is aligned to the Council's four-year Budget Plan and has the following key areas of focus: